LISTEN TO THIS ARTICLE

 Let's get specific about what EffGen actually does.
 The framework introduces four components optimized for small models:

-1. Structured Tool Binding: Instead of passing raw API documentation to the model, EffGen pre-compiles tool schemas into a compact binary format.
-When an agent needs to call a function, the model generates a minimal token sequence (typically 8-15 tokens) that maps to the full API call.
-This reduces inference tokens by 60-80% compared to AutoGPT-style agents that regenerate full function calls each turn.
+1. Enhanced Tool-Calling with Prompt Optimization: Instead of passing raw API documentation to the model, EffGen optimizes prompts and compresses tool-calling contexts by 70-80% while preserving task semantics.
+When an agent needs to call a function, the model generates a minimal token sequence that maps to the full API call, dramatically reducing token overhead compared to frameworks like AutoGPT that regenerate full function calls each turn.

 Memory banks solve the context window problem but introduce a new one: extraction accuracy.
 The model has to correctly identify which facts are worth storing.
 When it misclassifies information salience, you get memory pollution where irrelevant details crowd out critical context.
-The EffGen team found that Phi-3-mini made extraction errors on 18% of turns, which compounded into conversation drift after 12-15 exchanges.
-They built correction heuristics (pattern-match common extraction failures and override), but that's technical debt accumulating in your agent architecture.
+In practice, small models make enough extraction errors that conversation drift becomes noticeable over extended exchanges.
+Correction heuristics help (pattern-match common extraction failures and override), but that's technical debt accumulating in your agent architecture.
 This is exactly the kind of problem The Goldfish Brain Problem covers in depth.

 3. Error Recovery Templates: Small models fail more often.
 EffGen includes pre-scripted recovery paths for common failure modes (API timeout, malformed output, hallucinated function calls).
 When the model generates garbage, the system falls back to template-based retry logic rather than burning tokens on self-correction.

-The escalation strategy is the part that makes this practical.
+The routing strategy is the part that makes this practical.
 You're not choosing between small and large models.
 You're building a hybrid system that uses both strategically.
-The engineering challenge is tuning the escalation threshold.
+The engineering challenge is tuning the routing threshold.
 Set it too high and you miss cases that need the bigger model.
 Set it too low and you burn API costs unnecessarily.
-The EffGen paper used confidence scores from the small model's output distribution, but those scores don't reliably correlate with actual correctness.
-Better approaches might use task-specific signals (conversation length, number of tools invoked, presence of negative keywords), but that requires domain knowledge you have to encode manually.
+The EffGen paper uses five complexity factors for pre-execution routing decisions, but translating those factors to specific production domains requires calibration.
+Better approaches might supplement with task-specific signals (conversation length, number of tools invoked, presence of negative keywords), but that requires domain knowledge you have to encode manually.

 Why Escalation Thresholds Are Harder Than They Look